terrycojones/tcr-crossings/README.md

 ### Can wait a little

-* Deploy.
+* <s>Deploy.</s>
 * Get feedback from others, especially people with different browsers or OS.
-* Ask Shankie to point the subdomain at the deployed server.
+* <s>Ask Shankie to point the subdomain at the deployed server.</s>
 * Ensure the site restarts if the host VM is rebooted.
+* Put a border around the panel that holds the Overview & Comments tabs.
+* Show admin people how to access the admin UI & make them accounts.

 ### Low priority / questionable